Originally Published: February 2011

 The dance instructor told me how she transformed an old mechanics garage into a simple, but beautiful dance studio.
 She and her husband spent 3 months fixing it up themselves.
 That’s passion.
 The stylist told me how she’s been told she has a natural talent for dressing people and making them feel good about themselves.
 She is going to pursue that despite her mother’s lack of support.
 That’s passion.

 Passion releases a positive energy that is inspiring and infectious.
-A true gift that and something to aspire to for our children and ourselves.
+A true gift and something to aspire to for our children and ourselves.